 Speak to Student Visa Services before requesting a transfer as you may be required to apply for a new visa.

 - Speak to your school office for advice in the first instance.

-- Your school and faculty will need to agree the transfer.
+- Both schools and faculties will need to agree the transfer.